 We have developed a reputation as the “Easter Egg Hunt” group.
 Yes, I know it isn’t Easter, but we usually go over Easter, and we’ve become quite popular for importing this distinctly American tradition.
 And let’s face it—the religious significance of hiding and finding plastic candy-filled eggs is limited at best.
 We all know deep down that it’s about the candy and the hunt.
 From my perspective, stuffing and hiding 900 eggs is a small price to pay for popularity.

 Orphanages such as these are held up by those who oppose international adoption.
 These kids are being raised in their culture by their community.
-They are well fed, clothed, and educated.
+They are well-fed, clothed, and educated.
 They don’t need to be “rescued” by Americans and Europeans, thank you very much.

 True enough, but consider these two incidents that happened a few hours apart.
-At one orphanage, the house parents have a beautiful 18-month-old son named Enoch.
+At one orphanage, the house parents have a beautiful 18-month-old son named Pablo.
 Our project at this orphanage was to lay concrete pavers under the clotheslines so that the kids and workers wouldn’t be standing in the dirt or mud while hanging clothes.
-(For the record, I’d liked to point out the verb “lay” is way too passive to describe a process that includes a pick ax, shovels, rakes, wheel barrows, levels, mallets, and tons of filthy fill dirt.)
-Enoch was a constant presence as we worked.
+(For the record, I’d liked to point out that the verb “lay” is way too passive to describe a process that includes a pick ax, shovels, rakes, wheelbarrows, levels, mallets, and tons of filthy fill dirt.)
+Pablo* was a constant presence as we worked.
 At one point, a paver standing on end toppled onto his finger.
 He burst into tears, and his father, who was working nearby, came running.
-After sufficient cuddling he calmed down until his mother appeared.
+After sufficient cuddling, he calmed down until his mother appeared.
 Even though he had been quiet for about five minutes, as soon as he saw her, he held up his finger and started crying again.
 As should be the birthright of all toddlers, she scooped him up and kissed the finger properly until it was all better.

 Later that day we went to the “baby house” for their Easter Egg hunt.
-Sixteen children ranging in age from two to six live at this “house”, and on this day three caregivers were present.
-The play room was bright and clean, the children well dressed, and the little girls’ hair cutely styled in braids or ponytails.
+Sixteen children ranging in age from one to six live at this “house”, and on this day three caregivers were present.
+The playroom was bright and clean, the children well dressed, and the little girls’ hair cutely styled in braids or ponytails.
 Before the hunt, we sat the children down at the table to decorate their “Easter baskets” (otherwise known as paper bags).
-Angel, age two, started to cry softly the moment he was plopped into the chair.
+Carlos*, age two, started to cry softly the moment he was plopped into the chair.
 He continued to cry while the others were happily decorating their bags.
 I tried to comfort him and divert his attention, but he wasn’t buying it.
 Finally, I asked one of the workers what was wrong and should we do something.
-She looked over and replied that he was just crying because he wasn’t sitting near his brother.
+She looked over and replied that he was just crying because he wasn’t sitting near his friend.
 No big deal, he’d get over it.
 She took him away to sit in the time-out chair until he stopped crying.

 It’s hard to be special when you are one of 16.
-By international standards this orphanage is one of the best.
+By international standards, this orphanage is one of the best.
 It is fairly small; has a sufficient number of caregivers with low turn over; plenty of space, toys, and food; and is supported by the surrounding community.
 This best, however, isn’t good enough.
 Children need more; children need parents.